amr9k8/text_to_dxf/README.md

   4) move fonts files to font folder === > mv example.ttf usr/share/fonts/
   5) refresh fonts cache             === >   fc-cache -f -v
   6) edit the exec() function in the code by replacing the current path of inkscape,pstoedit to your actual path
+  7) unfortunatley this code doesn't work on windows due to some errors in pstoedit , so you have to run it on linux